-The EU General Data Protection Regulation (GDPR) comes into force across the European Union on 25th May 2018 and brings with it the most significant changes to data protection law in two decades.
+The EU General Data Protection Regulation (GDPR) came into force across the European Union on 25th May 2018 and brought with it the most significant changes to data protection law in two decades.
 Based on privacy by design and taking a risk-based approach, the GDPR has been designed to meet the requirements of the digital age.

 The 21st Century brings with it broader use of technology, new definitions of what constitutes personal data, and a vast increase in cross-border processing.
 The new Regulation aims to standardise data protection laws and processing across the EU, affording individuals stronger, more consistent rights to access and control their personal information.

 Bright Classroom Ideas is committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place, which complies with existing law and abides by the data protection principles.
 However, we recognise our obligations in updating and expanding this program to meet the demands of the GDPR.
 Our objectives for GDPR compliance have been summarised in this statement:

 We have carried out an information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.

 Who is collecting the data?

 We use a third-party provider, MailChimp, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see MailChimp’s privacy notice.

 We are only collecting the bare minimum of personal data required to achieve our stated objective (see below).
 That is email addresses only.
 We do not collect names or other sensitive information or high-risk data whatsoever.